Stand with Ukraine. Fight for freedom and democracy

 A Register form should be made as convenient for the user as possible.
 Customizing a picture is a good starting point.

-• Width and height — type values manually or set a percentage that will automatically crop the image.
+• WIDTH and HEIGHT — type values manually or set a percentage that will automatically crop the image.

 You can also check Advanced settings that include additional customization options.